 The heroes are all leaders currently without a “home”.
 With the new rules for Age of Sigmar 3.0 they don’t appear anymore in any Pitched Battle Profiles for their armies and therefore cannot be used.
-We expect this to be changed as soon as a new City of Sigmar (Dawnbringer Crusades?) battletome is released.
+It may be possible that the upcoming City of Sigmar battletome changes this.
 For now let’s have a look at them for their potential.

 All Cities of Sigmar heroes already belong to Ulfenkarn and cannot be given another City keyword (they cannot benefit from other allegiance abilities like Hammerhal, etc.).
 They are all named characters meaning they are Unique (they can be taken only once per army) and cannot be provided certain enhancements (artefacts for example).

 Captain Emelda Braskov is tough and attacks strong.
 She can even give battleshock immunity within 9″ and with the new 3.0 rules this becomes even more important (no more multiple Inspiring Presence, for details see our guide on command abilities).

 Jelsen Darrock is a witch hunter (but without they keyword) able to do 1 mortal wound in the shooting phase and one in the combat phase.
 An amazing model for a disappointing warscroll.